mongodb/specifications/source/retryable-writes/retryable-writes.rst

       - 262

 - a server response with a write concern error response containing any of the previously listed codes

+To understand why the driver should only add the RetryableWriteError label to an error when the retryWrites option is true on the MongoClient performing the operation, see ***

 The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See